Rackspace expands ANZ footprint with data centre offerings

 The facility hosts a suite of Rackspace Private Cloud offerings including those based on VMware, Microsoft and OpenStack technologies for mission critical applications capable of scaling to help meet customer workloads.

-SocietyOne, Australia’s peer-to-peer lending fin-tech business, will be one of the first Rackspace customers to take advantage of the new data centre through its cloud platform ClearMatch.
+SocietyOne, Australia’s peer-to-peer lending fin-tech business, will be one of the first Rackspace customers to take advantage of the new data center through its cloud platform ClearMatch.

-“Our new data centre is designed to give local customers optimal performance for their hosted data backup and failover requirements,” says Angus Dorney, Rackspace ANZ general manager and director.
+“Our new data center is designed to give local customers optimal performance for their hosted data backup and failover requirements,” says Angus Dorney, Rackspace ANZ general manager and director.

 “The new ANZ onshore premises will help Rackspace increase the depth of our local market offering and improve performance levels,” he says.

-As Rackspace’s managed cloud footprint grows in ANZ, the company will build out a further data hall in its Sydney Data Centre to help match customer demand.
+As Rackspace’s managed cloud footprint grows in ANZ, the company will build out a further data hall in its Sydney Data Center to help match customer demand.

 This additional expansion, opening late September, allows Rackspace to provide additional capacity for customers to meet their growing demands for managed cloud services.

-“Rackspace opened its Sydney Data Centre in 2013 and since then we have grown the size of the Australia office and increased our customer count in the region.
+“Rackspace opened its Sydney Data Center in 2013 and since then we have grown the size of the Australia office and increased our customer count in the region.